-LA-based Australian post-punk act Death Bells have announced their new album New Signs of Life and along with the announcement, the new record’s title track, a daring declaration taking its influence from the theme song of HBO’s classic television series Six Feet Under, a show about a funeral home and family of morticians.
+LA-based Australian post-punk act Death Bells have announced their new album New Signs of Life and along with the news, the forthcoming record’s title track, which is itself a daring declaration taking its influence from the theme song of HBO’s classic television series Six Feet Under, a show about a funeral home and family of morticians.

 The duo of Will Canning and Remy Veselis launch forward into a new chapter of their musical journey with buzzing guitars and radiant synths infusing a pop melody written in the wake of an era of transition, new possibilities, and all the angst and requisite growth that comes along with it.